Central Pacific Financial (CPF) Total Non-Current Liabilities (2017 - 2025)

 - Central Pacific Financial's Total Non-Current Liabilities fell 61.86% to $6.7 billion in Q3 2025 from the same period last year, while for Sep 2025 it was $6.7 billion, marking a year-over-year decrease of 61.86%.
 This contributed to the annual value of $6.8 billion for FY2024, which is 298.93% down from last year.

-- Over the past 5 years, Central Pacific Financial's Total Non-Current Liabilities peaked at $7.1 billion during Q3 2023, and registered a low of $6.4 billion during Q1 2021.
+- In the past 5 years, Central Pacific Financial's Total Non-Current Liabilities registered a high of $7.1 billion during Q3 2023, and its lowest value of $6.4 billion during Q1 2021.